 Restoration Project Funding Opportunities: Find information on the types of funding available, funding criteria, project application deadlines, project applications, and more.

-Lower Columbia River Restoration Prioritization Strategy: Learn about and use our restoration prioritization strategy to identify lands where habitat restoration work would have big benefits.
+Lower Columbia Restoration Prioritization Strategy: Learn about and use our restoration prioritization strategy to identify lands where habitat restoration work would have big benefits.

 Habitat Monitoring: Check out our program to monitoring long term status and trends at select sites, and our program to measure the effectiveness of restoration projects.